dennisppaul/umfeld-arduino/README.md

 ./build/minimal
 ```

+if something goes wrong consult the detailed [DOCUMENTATION](documentation/DOCUMENTATION.md).

 ### Windows Notes

 - install [MSYS2](https://www.msys2.org/) first
 - run all commands from the `MSYS2 UCRT64` console
 - if needed, install `git`, `bash` and `curl` with `pacman -S git bash curl`

-⚠️ Important ⚠️ when installing dependencies the console might close if `MSYS2` updates itself. this is normal! just reopen `MSYS2 UCRT64` and run the install dependencies command again.
+⚠️ Important ⚠️ when installing dependencies the console might close if `MSYS2` updates itself. this is normal! just reopen `MSYS2 UCRT64` and run the *Install Dependencies* command again.

+### Raspberry Pi Notes

+- *Quickstart* guide does not work on *Raspberry Pi*
+- the quickest way to get started on *Raspberry Pi* is to use the pre-configured image
+- see [Umfeld-on-RPI / Quickstart](documentation/Umfeld-on-RPI.md) for platform-specific instructions

 ### Linux Notes

-- on *some* systems, you may need to install `git` and `curl` first with `sudo apt install -y git curl`.
+on *some* systems, you may need to install `git` and `curl` with `sudo apt install -y git curl` before installing the dependencies.
-- *Raspberry Pis* requires a more intricate installation. see [Umfeld-on-RPI](documentation/Umfeld-on-RPI.md) for platform-specific instructions.

-if something goes wrong consult the detailed [DOCUMENTATION](documentation/DOCUMENTATION.md).

 ## Why *Umfeld*?